RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 If you already have some save files, it would be a good idea to move them to the ~/RetroPie/save folder we created.

+It may be worth noting that I went through the setup again.
+This time, storing the entire ~/RetroPie folder on my server.
+With this setup, I had to move my save folder to /home/pi.
+So now I'm saving to /home/pi/RetroPie-Save.

 ## Scraping

 At this point, everything should be good to go.
 You can play and save games from your childhood.
 If you want to make things pretty, you'll need to scrape.
 You may also find that scraping just doesn't work.
 Thank you [@sselph](https://retropie.org.uk/forum/user/sselph) for this tip: